 To send a remembrance to the family, please visit www.brownandpowersfuneralhomes.com or on Facebook @brownpowersfh.
 The family is being assisted by Anthony Cone, director at the Bender-Brown & Powers Funeral Home of Hornell.

-To plant a tree in memory of Wanda Dungan, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Wanda Dungan, please visit our Tree Store

 We are deeply sorry for your loss ~ the staff at Bender - Brown and Powers Funeral Home - Hornell